Because mechanical heat stroke is a thing!

 Step 4: Repeat the process on the opposite side.
 This style is cute enough to wear outdoors, but if you’re sleeping on it, make sure the buns are secure—they tend to unfurl in the middle of the night.

 Step 5: Gently uncoil your buns in the morning and shake off the twists.
-Flip your hair over a few times for some lift and set with some hairspray like Nexxus New York Salon Care Frizz Defy Finishing Mist, to keep away the frizzies and flyaways.
+Flip your hair over a few times for some lift and set with some hairspray like Nexxus Styling Maxximum Finishing Mist, to keep away the frizzies and flyaways.

 What you’ll need: Setting spray, hair ties, shine spray